hasancansert/HandAndBeyond/README.md

 ClassificationV2.py
 ```

-Replace `ClassificationV2.py` with the actual name of your script.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.
+For significant changes, please open an issue first to discuss your ideas.

 ## License

-Distributed under the MIT License.
-See `LICENSE.md` for more information.
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.

----